 She was the wife, the countess, the lady of the manor, the castellain, the Lady portion of Lord and Lady Kyneward, yet here she stood in a dusty road dressed like a bedraggled boy, with serfs, servants, and knights flowing around and past her as if she were not there, whilst the Lord portion of Lord and Lady Kyneward capered with his family and forgot she existed.

 Almost a sennight of his most delightful company and … he’d forgotten all about her.

-She looked over her shoulder, back toward the forest from which they’d come.
+She looked over her shoulder, back toward the forest-lined road from which they’d come.
 She could walk away right now and no one would ever notice.

 She looked around to see Kyneward far away, surrounded by people who loved him, whom he loved, smiling at her, waving and shouting at her to join them.